 Blackboard Ultra – AI Design Assistant

-Blackboard have partnered with Microsoft to provide a suite of AI tools to support content design.
-These tools are collectively known as the Blackboard AI Design Assistant and follow the Blackboard Trustworthy AI principals where they commit to:
+Blackboard have partnered with Microsoft to develop a suite of AI tools to support course content creation, assessment, Instructor efficiency and student engagement.
+These tools are collectively known as the Blackboard AI Design Assistant and include:

-Disclaimer.
-The content generated by the AI Design Assistant maybe inaccurate or bias.
+The content generated by the AI Design Assistant may be inaccurate or bias.
 Make sure you check and evaluate the output.
+You are always in control of which AI suggestions you choose to use in your course.

 AI Structure Generator